DoubleF3lix/Allay/README.md

 ## Credits
 * [fizzy/vberlier](https://github.com/vberlier) - Creator of TokenStream.
 Helped walk me through using it and any issues I had.
 10/10 customer service.
 * [rx](https://github.com/rx-modules) - Creator of the beet plugin, gave me a lot of feedback
-* Amber - Helped with designing the Allay format, gave me the idea in the first place
+* [AmberWat](https://github.com/AmberWat) - Helped with designing the Allay format, gave me the idea in the first place
-* nphhpn, vdvman1, discohund, Repertor, miestrode, rx, Ravbug, Ersatz, and a bunch of others on the Minecraft Commands Discord - Helped walk me through the process (and grief) of creating a parser by hand before I started using TokenStream.